Bioscience thrives in Boulder

 - The Biofrontiers Institute at the University of Colorado Boulder

-- Venture capital investments in Colorado bioscience companies totaled $1.625 billion in the last five years with an additional $10.166 billion in acquisitions.
+- Venture capital investments in Colorado bioscience companies totaled $1.625 billion in 2022 with $566 million in Federal Grants

 University of Colorado Boulder is a leader in bioscience research and its applications to biotechnology breakthroughs.
 Successful biotech companies have been launched from CU-Boulder research and talent.
 Faculty members from across multiple CU campuses, departments and disciplines are engaged in bioscience, including: